-This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and unpaid utilities as well as a Monetary Order.
+This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a Monetary Order.

-The landlord submitted two signed Proofs of Service of the Notice of Direct Request Proceeding which declare that on May 17, 2018, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The landlord submitted two signed Proofs of Service of the Notice of Direct Request Proceeding which declare that on July 06, 2018, the landlord sent each of the tenants the Notice of Direct Request Proceeding by registered mail to the rental unit.
 The landlord provided copies of the Canada Post Customer Receipts containing the Tracking Numbers to confirm these mailings.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that each of the tenants is deemed to have been served with the Direct Request Proceeding documents on May 22, 2018, the fifth day after their registered mailing.
+Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that each of the tenants is deemed to have been served with the Direct Request Proceeding documents on July 11, 2018, the fifth day after their registered mailing.